Entry Formats &

 Download Entry Format Conversion

-Experiments in this category are expected to focus on Click-Through Rate, Conversion Rate, or Return On Advertising Spend.
-Underlying themes that we distinguish include:
+Experiments in this category are expected to focus on Open Rate, Return On Advertising Spend (ROAS), Click to Open Rate (COTR), Foot Traffic.

-• Creative/Mediachannel experiments: Which creative expression and/or type of media channels can be used to achieve success, with the central focus being on measuring the effectiveness of these media.
+• Creative/Mediachannel experiments: Utilizing creative expression and/or specific media channels to achieve successful conversions, with a central emphasis on measuring the effectiveness of these experiments.

 Experimentation Culture